 For better or worse (often for worse), I am an idea person.
 Not really in an inspiring, visionary type of way.
 More in a "Hey, I have an idea!
 I'm going to glue Japanese candy wrappers to a piece of cardboard and frame it!" kind of way.
 I'm less Steve Jobs, more lady on Hoarders who saves empty yogurt containers to make Christmas ornaments.
 I have ideas!
 Lots of ideas!
 For a while, I wanted to start a second blog, for desserts, called Oh My Pants.
 But then I realized that the fact that I don't bake much might get in the way and really, I just wanted a blog called Oh My Pants.

 So then I came up with another idea.
 I'd start a blog called Oh My House.
-We'd buy a house (bonus points if it was a former crack house or brothel–hello, interesting backstory!), renovate it, decorate it, and blog about it.
+We'd buy a house (bonus points if it was a former crack house or brothel--hello, interesting backstory!), renovate it, decorate it, and blog about it.
 Oh sure, the domain might have been taken, but I had the house picked out and everything!
 Except that there are eleventy billion home reno blogs out there right now.
 And we can't buy a new house 2 years after moving into this one.
 Also, my idea of decorating is gluing Japanese candy wrappers to a piece of cardboard and framing it.
 Oh My House just wasn't meant to be.

 New ideas are great, but sometimes it's best to stick with what you know, right?
 Like sweet potatoes and black beans.
 Is it the most mind-blowingly innovative ingredient combination ever?
 No!
 But it's delicious, healthy, and filling.
 These Roasted Sweet Potato & Black Bean Tacos are one of those classic vegetarian recipes that you really can't go wrong with.
 After tossing sweet potato cubes and onion wedges with a little olive oil, lime juice, and spices, you roast them in the oven for 25 minutes; while they're roasting, you simmer some black beans with salsa.
 Put them together on a tortilla, top them with delicious taco things like crumbled queso fresco and cilantro, and then get excited because dinner is done!

-- 1 extra-large sweet potato, cut into 1/2-inch cubes
+- 1 extra-large sweet potato peeled and cut into ½-inch cubes

-- 1 small onion, cut into 8 wedges, then broken apart
+- 1 small onion cut into 8 wedges, then broken apart

 - 2 tablespoons olive oil